AhmadHatziq/complex-k8s/README.md

 # complex-k8s

-Complex application which will be run on k8s via Google's Kubernetes Engine.
+Complex Fibonacci application which will be run on k8s via Google's Kubernetes Engine.

 Done as part of the Udemy course [Docker & Kubernetes: The Complete Guide](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/).